STRIDER PRIVATE INVESTIGATOR TRAINING School (aka “SPIT”)

 FIELD TRAINING: You choose the time to show up and join with any case or exercise we are working at the time.
 Exercises and casework compliment the modules so you’ll get experience in surveillance, photography, computer investigations, report writing, and more.
 Field training is the best kind of private investigator training, because it’s real and live.

 Field training must be completed within two months after finishing the 3-Day Course.
 The number of field hours can be added to your certificate upon request.
 Strider’s private investigator training will give you the skills needed to get started and that includes experience.
-We recommend 100-200 hours per private investigator school.
+We recommend 100-200 hours of field training per private investigator school.

 Lectures + Practice = Best way to learn!